tama465/Sci_comp_F24/Course_materials/Lab1.1.md

 1. Get Anaconda, the python interface, installed on your computer
     1. Install Anaconda: https://www.anaconda.com/download
-    2. Make sure you have Jupyter Lab (python notebooks), QT console (interactive or ipython), and Spyder installed
     3. Go through the "getting started" resource for Anaconda https://freelearning.anaconda.cloud/get-started-with-anaconda
     4. Get through "conda workflow"
     5. When the whole class has this installed we will go over some basic conda commands together and making a new evironment